dkniffin/stimulus-rails/README.md

 By default, your application will be setup to eager load all the controllers mentioned in your import map under "controllers".
 This works well together with preloading in the import map when you have a modest number of controllers.

 If you have a lot of controllers, you may well want to lazy load them instead.
-This can be done by changing from `eagerLoadControllersFrom` to `lazyLoadControllersFrom` in your `app/javascript/controllers/index.js` file.
+With importmap, this can be done by changing from `eagerLoadControllersFrom` to `lazyLoadControllersFrom` in your `app/javascript/controllers/index.js` file.

 When lazy loading, controllers are not loaded until their data-controller identifier is encountered in the DOM.